zacbdev/frontend-test/README.md

-# Superformula Front-end Developer Coding Test Solution
+# Superformula Test - Julian Coy

-Thanks for taking the time to review my test project.
+Thanks for taking the time to review my project.
 I enjoyed writing it and I hope you enjoy the final product.
 I made a few enhancements and variations to the UX.
 I will describe them in detail later on.
 For now...

 ## Quick Start